 Not very diverse for general projects around the household

-On the other hand, we can't recommend this high-quality toolset for general use only because it lacks diversity in its available tools.
+Unfortunately, we can't recommend this high-quality toolset for general use only because it lacks diversity in its available tools.
 There are no hammers, pliers, or tape measures.
-However, if you either already own or don't mind acquiring those other tools separately, this might be the right toolset for you.
-For those in need of a more versatile general use set, we recommend checking out the Amazon Basics 173-Piece Hand Tool Kit.
+If you require a more versatile general use set, we recommend checking out the Amazon Basics 173-Piece Hand Tool Kit.
+However, if you either already own or don't mind acquiring those other tools separately, this 108-piece kit from Dewalt might be the right toolset for you.

 Case Type: Plastic hard case | Uses: Basic household projects